Killing-orchestra/Kelheor/README.md

 # Kelheor
-A chatbot game for Telegram.
+- A chatbot game for Telegram.
+- Hosts on Heroku.